SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_Colab.md

 :align: center
 ```

 The file will be saved as **"Copy of ...**. for example if you download a file called **ExampleNotebook.ipynb**, it will be saved in your drive as **"Copy of ExampleNotebook.ipynbb**.
-You will therefore probably want to rename this file (click on the three dots by the file
+You will therefore probably want to rename this file (click on the three dots by the file)

+### Bonus

+There are several keyboard shortcuts that you might find useful when working with Jupyter notebooks

+* ` Ctrl + Enter ` or ` command + Enter ` : run the current cell
+* ` Ctrl + S ` or ` command + Enter ` : Save the notebook

+when you are not currently editing a cell

+* `A` will insert a cell above the one currently selected
+* `B` will insert a cell below the one currently selected

+to exit out of editing a cell use the `escape` key

 ## Exercise 2: Creating a New Notebook